muratk3n/thirdwave/en/README.md

 # Tweets

-"In a recent post on Twitter VW CEO criticized hydrogen #fuelcell cars and Glickenhaus challenged him to a race in the upcoming Baja 1000"

----

 "Sen. Cory Booker said on Sunday that 'meaningful progress' has been made in the negotiations on police reform that have taken place in the House and the Senate"